tada/pljava/src/site/markdown/use/variables.md

     analog of "committed") or rolled back.
     If `off` (the default), they will be rolled back.
 If `on`, they will be released/committed.
-If possible, rather than setting this variable `on`, it would be better to fix the function to release its own savepoints when appropriate.
+If possible, rather than setting this variable `on`, it would be safer to fix the function to release its own savepoints when appropriate.

 `pljava.statement_cache_size`